Certified Internet of Things Practitioner (CIoTP™) Training Course

 - Promote data privacy and ethical practices within AI and ML projects.

-Target Student: The skills covered in this course intersect three key areas—software development, applied mathematics and statistics, and business analysis.
-This course is designed for individuals who may be strong in one or two of these areas and are looking to enhance their skills in the others, so they can effectively apply artificial intelligence (AI) systems, particularly machine learning models, to solve business problems.
+Target Student: The skills covered in this course converge on three areas—software development, applied math and statistics, and business analysis.
+Target students for this course may be strong in one or two of these areas and looking to round out their skills in the other areas, so they can apply artificial intelligence (AI) systems, particularly machine learning models, to business problems.

-The ideal student might be a programmer seeking to develop additional skills to apply machine learning algorithms to business issues, or a data analyst who already excels at applying math and statistics to business challenges but wants to enhance their technical skills related to machine learning.
-A typical participant should have several years of experience with computing technology, including some proficiency in computer programming.
-This course is also designed to help students prepare for the CertNexus® Certified Artificial Intelligence (AI) Practitioner (Exam AIP-110) certification.
+So the target student may be a programmer looking to develop additional skills to apply machine learning algorithms to business problems, or a data analyst who already has strong skills in applying math and statistics to business problems, but is looking to develop technology skills related to machine learning.
+A typical student in this course should have several years of experience with computing technology, including some aptitude in computer programming.
+This course is also designed to assist students in preparing for the CertNexus® Certified Artificial Intelligence (AI) Practitioner (Exam AIP-110) certification.

 CYBERSECURE CODER (CSC)

-21 HoursThis course caters to individuals such as software developers, testers, and architects involved in creating software using different programming languages and platforms like desktop, web, cloud, and mobile.
-It aims to enhance their capacity to produce software of superior quality, with a special focus on security and privacy aspects.
+21 HoursThis course is designed for professionals such as software developers, testers, and architects who create software across various programming languages and platforms, including desktop, web, cloud, and mobile environments.
+It aims to strengthen their ability to deliver high-quality software, with a particular emphasis on security and privacy.

 Certified Internet of Things Security Practitioner (CIoTSP™)

-21 HoursThis course is tailored for professionals aiming to showcase a vendor-neutral, cross-industry skill set that will empower them to design, implement, operate, and manage a secure IoT ecosystem effectively.
+21 HoursDesigned for professionals aiming to validate a vendor-neutral, cross-industry competency, this course equips learners with the skills to design, deploy, operate, and manage a secure IoT environment.

-Target Student: This course is intended for IoT practitioners who wish to enhance their skills and knowledge in IoT security and privacy.
-It is also suitable for students pursuing the CertNexus Certified Internet of Things Security Practitioner (CIoTSP) certification and preparing for Exam ITS-110.
+Target Audience: Ideal for IoT practitioners seeking to enhance their expertise in IoT security and privacy, as well as for individuals preparing for the CertNexus Certified Internet of Things Security Practitioner (CIoTSP) certification and Exam ITS-110.

 CertNexus CyberSAFE